-All these measures rely on the Family Analytics job to be enabled and scheduled to run regularly.
-This job is available for you out of the box but isn't automatically enabled.
+All of these measures rely on the Family Analytics job to be running.
+This job is created for you but is not active.
 To enable it, simply go to Admin Tools > System Settings > Jobs Administration.
-From there you can select the Family Analytics job and activate it.
-You'll also want to consider when and how often it's set to run.
+From there you can select the Family Analytics job and active it.
+You'll also want to consider when and how often it is set to run.

 The job can also be configured to launch workflows when a family enters or exits the eRA status.
-See the eRA Workflows section for more information on these settings.
+See the eRA Workflow section for more information on these settings.